Thinking about going freelance? It’s not as scary as you think. Here’s everything you need to know about making the leap into a new and wondrous world

 Instead, YOU are your own driving force.
 If you don’t get out there and seize the work, no-one will do it for you.
 And that’s far more powerful than any external influence.

-You work *much* harder than you ever did before
+You work harder than before

 Once upon a time, I wistfully imagined the freelance lifestyle as lazy afternoons spent watching Murder, She Wrote.
 There would be work, of course, but not without a healthy smattering of daytime TV and garden naps.

 And that lack of autonomy is more crushing than the hours you actually put in.
-It casts a hefty psychological toll.
+It casts a hefty toll.

 You're far more focused at home